CNA Programs & Career Opportunities in Wisconsin

 CNA salaries in Wisconsin vary by region, with metropolitan areas such as Milwaukee and Madison generally offering higher wages than smaller cities and rural communities.
 Pay may also differ based on employer type, experience, shift differentials, and local demand for healthcare workers.
 Below is a breakdown of CNA salaries across different regions of Wisconsin.

+Compare CNA salaries across different metropolitan areas and regions in Wisconsin.
 Salary data includes both annual and hourly wages for nursing assistants.

 Frequently Asked Questions about CNA Classes in Wisconsin